 Adult students often must find a delicate balance between academic and family obligations.
 The university does not provide childcare at this time, but there are other campus and community resources to support parenting students.
+Click here for a printed copy of the resources listed below.

 The ANSWER Scholarship Family-Friendly Library Room is a designated safe space for adult students and their children (0-12) to thrive educationally.
 The room features an early literacy learning station, two computers, printer, DVD player, and an assortment of children's toys.
 Students who have children and are interested in reserving this space for studying must register in advance.
 Once registered, reservations for this room can be made on the Atkins Library website.
 The room is secured with swipe access to those registered during their reserved time.